Ok, you’ve done it.

 You’ve convinced the owner or upper management of your company that Facebook ads are going to bring in so much new business that they can buy a company yacht and sail around the world while the team operates its headquarters from the stern of the “Maid O’ Sails”.

 Alright fine.
 I’m embellishing a bit.

-But you gotta do what you gotta do to convince non-marketers of the incredible opportunity that Facebook ads gives businesses in all industries.
-The opportunity, or advantage, is especially high in medium-sized cities like Syracuse, NY or Cary, NC, due to low competition from local small businesses.
+But you gotta do what you gotta do to convince non-marketers of the incredible opportunity that Facebook ads give businesses in all industries.
+The opportunity, or advantage, is especially high in medium-sized cities like Syracuse, NY, or Cary, NC, due to low competition from local small businesses.